validatedpatterns/docs/industrial-edge/getting-started.md

    UI -> Installed Operators
    ```

-1. Obtain the ArgoCD urls and passwords
+1. Obtain the ArgoCD URLs and passwords

    The URLs and login credentials for ArgoCD change depending on the pattern
    name and the site names they control.
 Follow the instructions below to find